Student "Right to Know" Information

 Campus Crime Statistics

 Campus crime statistics are available through the Dean of Students’ Office (Rm 111) and Provost’s Office (Rm 119) or by going to http://nces.ed.gov/IPEDS/COOL and searching for Marshalltown Community College.
-The most current MCC security and fire safety data can be viewed here: IVCCD Annual Security & Fire Safety 2014 Report (ASR).
+The most current MCC security and fire safety data can be viewed here: IVCCD Annual Security & Fire Safety 2014 Report (ASR) (a printed copy may be requested through the Dean of Students & Academic Affairs' Office).

 Marshalltown Community College takes seriously the safety of its students and guests.
 We have a separate web page devoted to information about Title IX, which pertains to sexual assault, sexual harassment, domestic/dating violence, stalking and related crimes.